School of Music Ensembles

 The University of Florida School of Music offers a wide array of musical ensembles spanning the band, choral, orchestral, jazz, and chamber mediums.
 All students of the UF community, whether music or non-music majors, are welcome to participate in these ensembles, many of which are audition-based.
 The ensembles are directed by well-acclaimed professors, who are leading conductors, performers, and scholars in their fields.

 The UF Symphony Orchestra, under the direction of Dr. Raymond Chobaz, performs a wide variety of orchestral repertoire, including traditional orchestral and choral masterworks, ballets and operas, as well as contemporary compositions.
 The orchestra is dedicated to the learning of symphonic music through performance and is equally committed to the promotion of new and contemporary works as well as overlooked works from the past.
+Students can participate in the Orchestra regardless of major as long as they pass the required auditions.

 The choral program, headed by Dr. Will Kesling, consists of the University Chamber Singers, the University Choir, the Women’s Chorale, and the Men’s Glee Club.
 The University Chamber Singers is comprised of dedicated student musicians, usually at the graduate level and upper undergraduate level, performing a wide range of choral styles from various historical artistic periods and numerous world cultures.
 The University Choir is the premiere choral ensemble comprised mostly of students pursuing degrees in the field of music as well as outstanding singers from outside majors at the university.
 This group performs culturally diverse choral master works from all style periods.
 The University Chamber Singers and University Choir have toured nationally and internationally.
 The Women’s Chorale is a large ensemble that sings a wide variety of music including classical, popular, and Broadway styles.
 As the oldest performing choral organization at the University of Florida, the Men’s Glee Club performs traditional glee club repertoire, as well as a broad spectrum of works from light classical to popular styles.
 From spirituals to fights songs, barbershop to bebop, the Men’s Glee Club has sung and entertained audiences all over the United States.